NeutronBlast/P1-Ex/README.md

 10. **Matrix multiplication**

-11. **Sorting**: Given an unidimensional array leave the even numbers at the beginning and the odd numbers at the end (same order they appear)
+11. **Grouping**: Given an unidimensional array leave the even numbers at the beginning and the odd numbers at the end (same order they appear)